On the Equivalence Principle and Electrodynamics of Moving Bodies: A gauge choice

 and so

 where $\gamma$ is the world-line of the particle.
-Therefore for $k=-1$ we find that the phase $q\chi$ is in fact given by the action of the charged particle for the $A'_{\mu}$ field, evaluated at the classical trajectory i.e. by the Hamilton-Jacobi function.
-We are not allowed to set $k=-1$ however we can set $k$ arbitrary close to $-1$ and so our phase $q\chi$ can be arbitrary close to the Hamilton-Jacobi function.
+Therefore, for $k=-1$ we find that the phase $q\chi$ is in fact given by the action of the charged particle for the $A'_{\mu}$ field, evaluated at the classical trajectory i.e. by the Hamilton-Jacobi function.
+We are not allowed to set $k=-1$, but we can set $k$ arbitrarily close to $-1$ and so our phase $q\chi$ can be arbitrarily close to the Hamilton-Jacobi function.
 Let us keep $k$ arbitrary and consider a $k$ dependent Hamilton-Jacobi function

-For $k=-1$ we obtain the usual Hamilton-Jacobi function which we will denote by $S_{HJ}:=S_{HJ}^{(-1)}$.
+For $k=-1$ we obtain the usual Hamilton-Jacobi function, which we will denote by $S_{HJ}:=S_{HJ}^{(-1)}$.
 The relation between $S^{(k)}_{HJ}$ and $S_{HJ}$ is simply

 We shall use this relation later on.
 Now, in view of (\ref{chi}) the derivative of $S^{(k)}_{HJ}$ and the $k$ dependent Hamilton-Jacobi equation are